 Making sure your website loads fast

 So this brings us on to our second to last section, fast loading.
 Of course we want to make sure our website loads fast for mobile users, since a slow site on a mobile phone will always lead to people leaving.
 The same is true for desktop, but especially for mobile users.
 In this chart we see the correlation between a slow loading site and the bounce rate, which is the number of people leaving the site straight away because it is loading too slowly for them.

-There are several ways to optimize your websites speed, ranging from things you can do yourself to things you will need to involve your It or development company for.
+There are several ways to optimise your websites speed, ranging from things you can do yourself to things you will need to involve your It or development company for.

 We’ve already talked about optimising your images from a content point of view.
 Now we are looking at your images from a performance point of view.

 Images play a huge part in keeping users on your website.
 From product photos to banner images basically every single website has images.
 A google article will have an image every 100 words or so.
 Inevitably, this means you will end up having a ton of images on your server.

 While we all want high quality images, it’s also important not to take up too much space.
 Larger images make your pages load slower and this can cause people to leave your site immediately and cause your ranking with Google to plummet.